dyludwick/opensecrets-api/README.md

 OPENSECRETS_API_KEY=Your-API-Key-Goes-Here
 ```

-To make a request, simply specify your method and params as follows:
+To make a request, simply specify your method and params as follows, then call fetchData method:

 ```javascript
 const OpenSecretsCall = require('/your/path/to/file');